osmandapp/web/main/docs/user/navigation/guidance/map-during-navigation.md

 ## Show points along the route

+The *Show along the route* setting allows you to configure additional parameters for your route and is necessary for the operation of widgets such as [Street name](../../widgets/nav-widgets.md/#street-name) and [Alert widget](../../widgets/nav-widgets.md#alert-widget).
+The parameters imply displaying [**POIs**](#points-of-interest-poi) and [**My Favourites**](#my-favorites) along the route or using them as an addition to those already configured for the profile, as well as displaying a complete list of [**Traffic warnings**](#traffic-warnings) on the route.

+The ability to set different distances (up to 5 km, or 3.11 mi) from the route to points around will be useful when using routing types such as [Straight Line](../routing/straight-line-routing.md) or [Direct-to-point](../routing/direct-to-point-routing.md).

 In the Navigation section when creating a route you can set the types of points that will be displayed on the map along the route.
-In order to go to this section of settings in Android and iOS there are different ways, due to the features of the operating systems and design of OsmAnd.
+In order to go to this section of settings in Android and iOS there are different ways, which are determined by the features of the operating systems and design of OsmAnd.

 - *Android*
     - *<Translate android="true" ids="shared_string_menu,shared_string_navigation,shared_string_settings,show_along_the_route"/>*